 - 1. Where so instructed and delegated by the responsible person named in this policy, to plan the proposed trip or event taking into account the health and safety risks that may arise before, during and after the trip or event. - 2.
-To appoint, where considered appropriate, any competent deputy or deputies in support of any trip or event. - 3.
+To appoint, where considered appropriate, any competent deputy or deputies in support of any trip or event - 3.
 To ensure that as much relevant information is obtained on any proposed trip or event, venue and location to enable an appropriate risk assessment to be carried out.
 This may include an exploratory visit beforehand.
 Staff cannot be responsible and not liable for a known historical medical condition if information is withheld from the trip or event leader prior to the trip or event. - 4.
 To ensure that the needs of all those included on the trip or event are assessed and provided for. - 5.
 To ensure that the risk assessment(s) also determine the appropriate level of supervision, first aiders and any other specifically trained and/or experienced personnel. - 6.
 Ensuring that all equipment and materials required for the trip or event are adequate and arrangements are made to store them safely and correctly. - 7.
-To ensure parents are provided with all the necessary information about the educational trip or event, any equipment etc. they need to provide and the standards of conduct expected of their child(ren). - 8.
+To ensure Parent/Carers are provided with all the necessary information about the educational trip or event, any equipment etc. they need to provide and the standards of conduct expected of their child(ren). - 8.
 Where appropriate, invite parents/carers to any briefing sessions.
-This should take account of any difficulties that parents may have if they have disabilities, if English is their second language etc. - 9.
-To brief all group members, including students and parents, on the main elements of the trip or event, the standards expected and the roles and responsibilities of all prior to commencing the trip or event. - 10.
-To finalise all details and arrangements with the responsible person named in this policy. - 11.
-To explore school Code of Conduct and any other relevant rules related to the trip or event. - 12.
-To ensure that all details of the trip or event are put onto Evolve by themselves.
+This should take account of any difficulties that Parent/Carers may have if they have disabilities, if English is their second language etc.